Why Tend Grief together?

 Each person has a turn to share in whatever form feels right – with words, sounds, movement, objects, with several or none of these.
 Hearing from several others can enrich our experience, touching places which perhaps we are not bringing to awareness this time.

-Loving life, welcoming grief Two day on line
+Loving life, welcoming grief: two day workshop

 Grief tending workshops do not replace ongoing therapy or support